sustainable-incantation/03-css-variables/README.md

 ### How to modify them with JS?

-To modify the value of a CSS variable, we need to go into the scope where it is defined and modify the value there.
+To modify the value of a CSS variable, **we need to go into the scope where it is defined and modify the value there**.

 For instance: